shaoshuo-ss/Awesome-LLM-Fingerprinting/README.md

 The primary advantage of LLM fingerprinting lies in its non-intrusive nature.
 Since it does not alter the model, it introduces no performance degradation.
 The computational overhead is typically confined, which is often less intensive than the fine-tuning required for watermarking.
 Consequently, fingerprinting offers a more flexible and widely applicable paradigm for copyright auditing, especially for models that are already in the public domain.

+## LLM Fingerprinting Benchmark

+In this SoK, we also provide a comprehensive benchmark named [LeaFBench](https://github.com/shaoshuo-ss/LeaFBench) for evaluating LLM fingerprinting methods.

 ## Citation

-If you find this repository useful, please consider citing the following paper:
+If you find this repository useful, please cite our paper:

 ```bibtex
 @article{shao2025sok,